nims-dpfc/M-DaC_XRD/README.md

 ### Terms of Use and License

-* Data and articles within the Program with “CC-BY-NC” in the License field may be used under the Creative Commons Attribution-NonCommercial 4.0 International license.
+* Data and articles within the Program with “CC-BY-SA” in the License field may be used under the Creative Commons Attribution-ShareAlike 4.0 International license.

 * Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE_MIT.txt.

+* Trial programs by ULVAC-PHI, Inc. may be used within the scope of their license agreement, indicated separately.

 * In more detail, please read the following license agreement; "Terms of Use and License.md"